AguaClara/UASB/UASB_Manual_Spring2018.md

 proofread second sentence

 Don't switch to first person when you have been using third person otherwise.
+FIXED- Rephrased the entire paragraph for clarity. - AG
 </div>

 The team considered three possible systems for FOG removal:
 * A mechanical or gravitational separator before influent that captured and removed fat particles
 * Dosing of a coagulant to bind fat particles and make them easier to remove
-* An outflow pipe or siphon coming out of the removable lid with a valve to allow discharge of water containing Fats
+* An outflow pipe or siphon coming out of the removable lid with a valve to allow discharge of water containing fats

 <div class="alert alert-block alert-danger">
-Don't capitalize fats
+Don't capitalize fats.
+FIXED-AG
 </div>

 In addition to these methods, the system will always have a failsafe system to remove fats.
 Since the biogas lid is removable, fats can be manually skimmed off the top.
 This was determined to be undesirable for a number of reasons.
 First, it requires direct human input, which increases work for the community, and requires more training on usage.
 Second, opening the system in this way depressurizes it, and releases any captured biogas produced within.
 Finally, this requires close human contact with wastewater, which is a undesirable job and increases risk of infections or accidental discharge of wastewater.